Home page About PhilJobs:JFP

 Job description

 We are offering two postdoctoral fellowships in the philosophy of perception, funded by the DFG project “Naïve Realism under Pressure.”
 These fellowships, one lasting 2 years and 4 months and the other 2 years and 6 months, will be based at Ben-Gurion University of the Negev (BGU) and the Open University of Israel (OpenU), respectively.
-Partial remote work is possible.
+Partial/full remote work is possible.

 The DFG project is led by three principal investigators (PIs): Eva Schmidts (TU Dortmund, Germany), Ori Beck (BGU, Israel), and Assaf Weksler (OpenU, Israel).
 This call concerns the Israeli side of the project.
 Although each postdoc will be formally affiliated with a different university (BGU or OpenU), the team works collaboratively, with both PIs supervising both postdoctoral researchers.